Jerzy Bereś

-Jerzy Bereś (September 14, 1930 in New Sącz – December 25, 2012 in Kraków) was a Polish sculptor, author and performance artist.
+Jerzy Bereś (14 September 1930 – 25 December 2012) was a Polish sculptor, author and performance artist.

+Life

+Bereś was born on 14 September 1930 in Nowy Sącz.
+He died on 25 December 2012 in Kraków.

 Creativity

 In his work he used artistic manifestations.
 His works and projects are often political and ethical statements, preaching the demand of the "creative act" on the subject.
 Jerzy Bereś developed his own unique style, but his practices were related: happening and these performance, although I never admit to any relationship with these trends in the arts demonstrations, calling their actions (actions, " Masses ").
 Beres' Art is an art symbol, a metaphor, and a metaphysics.
-His art is the result of a dispute with known artist of the twentieth century such as the dramatists Witkacy, Kantor and conceptual artist, Duchamp.
+His art is the result of a dispute with known artist of the twentieth century such as the dramatists Witkiewicz, Kantor and conceptual artist, Duchamp.

 Artistic activity

-In 1956, he completed a program in sculpture in the Academy of Fine Arts in Xawery Dunikowski.
+In 1956, he completed a program in sculpture in the Jan Matejko Academy of Fine Arts in Xawery Dunikowski.